Arbitration In Australia | From A Perspective Of A New Arbitrator

-We are used to providing ranges of adjustments to clients, we are used to making firm submissions to the bench on behalf of our clients, but when you are the person who has to draw the line in the sand and make a decision that will affect the parties’ future all that confidence can disappear.
+As Lawyers we are used to providing ranges of adjustments to clients, we are used to making firm submissions to the bench on behalf of our clients, but when you are the person who has to draw the line in the sand and make a decision that will affect the parties’ future all that confidence can disappear.

-When the confidence disappeared for me I then went back to the basics, I thought about the user.
-I wrote a story for the users of the system to read.
-The story was about their family, the Act, the provisions the power that the Court system had been given by that Act and a brief summary of how that the Court had applied that law to other families.
+When the confidence disappeared for me I then went back to the basics, I thought about the end user.
+I wrote a story for the end users of the system to read.
+The story was about their family, the Act, the provisions the power that the Court system had been given by that Act and a brief summary of how that the Courts had applied that law to other families.

 It then told them how I had applied the law to their family.
-I did all of that knowing that the story that I told them would be interpreted to them and read by their family, and understanding that their lawyers would be pouring over my words searching for an error of law in which to rely on in an appeal.
+I did all of that knowing that the story that I told them would be interpreted to them and read by their family, and an understanding that their lawyers would be pouring over my words searching for an error of law in which to rely on in an appeal.